 Students will read Red Queen by Victoria Aveyard.
-Here is why I have several copies in my classroom library.
+Here is why I have several copies of this dystopian young adult literature in my classroom library.

 Mare Barrow lives in a divided country: Reds and Silvers.
 Poor workers have “red blood,” and royal rich people have “silver blood.”
 To further torture the Reds, the Silvers possess supernatural abilities.
 These elite Silvers can control people’s thoughts, manage fire, and disappear.

 Our heroine, a sassy Red, secures a position at the castle as a worker.
 She fumbles and in front of cameras and Silvers, showcases an unknown ability.
 How can this be?
 Only Reds have abilities!

 To cover, the royal family creates an elaborate story that Mare is a long-lost princess.
 She becomes engaged to a prince, even though she might have a crush on his brother, and even though she might sorta (almost, kinda) like a guy from her hometown.
 As Mare contributes to a rebellion, kisses boys, and learns royal protocol, she must decide her future while dodging traitors.